xmc811/Scillus-documentation/content/vignettes/installation.md

 title: "Installation"
 draft: no
 date: '2019-10-03'
-output:
-  html_document:
-    self_contained: no
-  pdf_document: default
 lastmod: '2019-12-21T12:50:10Z'
 weight: 10
 ---

-Please use the following code to install and load the package:
+Scillus is still undergoing active development.
+Please use the following code to install the development branch on GitHub:

 ```R
 install.packages("devtools")